ckn3/UnsupAVIRISNG/README.md

 This repository contains the code used in the paper:

 - Kangning Cui and Robert J Plemmons.
 Unsupervised Classification of AVIRIS-NG Hyperspectral Images.
-In: 2021 IEEE WHISPERS (2021).
+In: 2021 IEEE WHISPERS (2021), see: https://ieeexplore.ieee.org/document/9484006.

 - Contact: kangnicui2@gmail.com